MoserMichael/my-notes/dev-gotchas.md

 - never use println, it just happens to be there, in order to have a print thing without dependencies... use fmt.Printf instead

-- the second statement re-assigns the variable err, despite the := sign.
+- the second statement just re-assigns the variable err, despite the := syntax.

 ```
         f, err := os.Open(name)

         d, err := f.Stat()
 ```